- About IE

 "For most people tigers are one of the wonders of the world," said James Leape, director general of WWF.
 "In the end, the tigers are the inspiration and the flagship for much broader efforts to conserve forests and grasslands."

-Read the complete story from The Associated Press.
+Read the complete story from ABC News.